geniikw/drawLine/README.md

 Recent update:
 - 1. each point has width value. this info use with "Each Width" option.
-- 2. each point has local divide value instead global witdh.
+- 2. each point has local divide value instead global divide value.